Code of Conduct

 - Adhere to our Code of Conduct

-- NOT run, fight, or engage in activities that may cause injury
+- Do not run, fight, or engage in activities that may cause injury

-- NOT dive into shallow water - safely dive only in designated area.
+- Do not dive into shallow water - safely dive only in designated area.

-- NOT do flips or back dives from pool deck NOT eat, chew gum or bring glass into the pool area
+- Do not eat, chew gum or bring glass into the pool area

-- NOT use or be under the influence of alcohol or other intoxicants
+- Do not use or be under the influence of alcohol or other intoxicants

 Supervision of Children: